MicrosoftDocs/msteams-docs/msteams-platform/includes/messaging-extensions/msgex-sso-code.md

 There are a number of libraries available that can handle JWT validation.
 Basic validation includes:

-- Checking that the token is well-formed
+- Checking that the token is well-formed.
-- Checking that the token was issued by the intended authority
+- Checking that the token was issued by the intended authority.
-- Checking that the token is targeted to the web API
+- Checking that the token is targeted to the web API.

 Keep in mind the following guidelines when validating the token: